CI Relationships

 The colors are specified as a string.
 If you specify another value, the CI frame becomes black on the dependency map.

-Create a CI Relationship
+Create a CI relationship from the dependency map

 To add a new CI Relationship from the Dependency Map view, follow the steps below: